This is the most comprehensive NetSuite vs Salesforce.com comparison guide on the web.

 "One Platform No Limits"- Maybe, Maybe Not...

 Several years ago, NetSuite use to leverage the "One Platform No Limits" tagline in their marketing collateral.
 My hunch is that this mantra really resonated with business leaders that have run companies unsuccessfully on disparate systems.
-Which "back in the day" was harder to do, before the popularity and rise of the cloud.
+Which "back in the day" was harder to do, before the popularity and rise of cloud computing.

 In the last 5 years or so, this sort of sloganeering has essentially disappeared due to the fact that most companies want to leverage best of breed solutions at the departmental level wrapped around a core suite of applications.